swooby/alfred.2017/README.md

 On 2016/01/03 MZ announced (via https://www.facebook.com/zuck/posts/10102577175875681):
 "My personal challenge for 2016 is to build a simple AI to run my home and help me with my work.
 You can think of it kind of like Jarvis in Iron Man."

 Meh!
+There seems to be very little specifics here, and I am skeptical that his effort(s)/progress will be publicized much along the way.

-I've had an itch to do that for years, and in 2014/09 I [very] briefly started something:
+I've had an itch to do this for years, and in 2014/09 I [very] briefly started something:

 * https://github.com/swooby/pocketsphinx-android
 * https://github.com/swooby/pocketsphinx-android-demo